SUNILPCA/HCLIF/README.md

 # Terraform POC
 The design was to develop a solution or framework (HCLIF – Hitachi Cloud Infrastructure) which would create the infrastructure irrespective of the underlying cloud service.
-AWS/Google Cloud/Azure (This POC for AWS Provider).
+AWS/Google Cloud/Azure (POC for AWS Provider).

 # Basic requirments
 * terraform installed